 Sound confusing?
 It can be.
 But an easy way to begin understanding this networking concept is to break down what DiffServ really does, and that can be done using an analogy.
 Imagine that you are planning a trip.
 You can select from several different modes of transportation.
 Depending on your itinerary, budget, degree of comfort, and other criteria, you opt to choose one type of transportation.
 For example, you’re planning a cross-country trip.
 Taking a plane is the most logical option.
 If you’re traveling a few hundred miles and you’re on a tight budget, you’d likely drive your own vehicle, take a bus, or use another more affordable mode of transportation.
 DiffServ works much in the same way.

-Though a network can be assigned up to 64 different behaviors, only a handful are most commonly used.
-This includes Default, Expedited Forwarding, Assured Forwarding, and Class Selector.
+Although there are 64 possible values, only a handful of standardized PHBs are commonly used: Default, Expedited Forwarding, Assured Forwarding, and Class Selector.

-Of course, there are other classifications, but again, these are the most commonly used.
+There are other classifications, but these cover the cases you’ll encounter most often.